bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/stylus.md

 // yields: .a, b { width: 10px }
 ```

-Applies its contents to the given selector on the first call, but would @extend the first call’s selector at the second call with the same params.
+Applies its contents to the given selector on the first call, but would @extend the first call's selector at the second call with the same params.

 See: [cache](http://stylus-lang.com/docs/bifs.html#cachekeys)